Alpusa/AWECG-Monitor/README.md

 # AWECG-Monitor

-This is the arduino code to create the BLE server to capture the ECG signal and comunicate with the app AWECG.
+This is the Arduino code to create the BLE server to capture the ECG signal and communicate with the app AWECG.

 The sample rate is 250Hz and the resolution is 12 bits.
-The signal is amplified by an AD8232 and the microcontroller is an ESP32.
+The signal is amplified by an AD8232, and the microcontroller is an ESP32.

 ## How to use
 1. Download the code and open it with the PlatformIO IDE.